leuel-a/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups - This script prints the groups the current user is part of 3-new_owner - This script the owner of file hello to user betty 4-empty - This creates an empty file named hello
+2-groups - This script prints the groups the current user is part of 3-new_owner - This script the owner of file hello to user betty 4-empty - This creates an empty file named hello 5-execute - This script adds execute permission to the owner of the file hello